moq-wg/moq-transport/draft-ietf-moq-transport.md

 The publisher SHOULD respect the subscriber and original publisher's priorities.

-In addition, the SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be delivered first when multiple Groups are available to send.
+In addition, SUBSCRIBE specifies a Delivery Order of either 'Ascending' or 'Descending', which indicates whether the lowest or highest Group Id SHOULD be delivered first when multiple Groups are available to send.